Mala Rodríguez: Musical career

 She rose to prominence in the late 1990s alongside fellow Sevillian hip hop acts such as La Gota Que Colma, SFDK, and La Alta Escuela.
 After she adopted the stage name La Mala, she appeared on La Gota Que Colma's album Mordiendo el Micro on the songs "No Hay Rebaja", and "Dando Guerra".
 She also appeared on SFDK's Siempre Fuertes and La Alta Escuela's En Pie de Vuelo on the song "Espectáculo en la Gancha".
 She made her solo debut with A Jierro/Toma la Traca, a maxi-single released by Zona Bruta in 1999.
 The song was originally planned for release by Zeroporsiento, a Sevillian label for which she had recorded the tracks.
 In 2000, she signed to Universal Music Spain, and released her full-length debut album, Lujo Ibérico.

-In 2001 Her song "Tengo lo que tu quieres" was part of the BSO of the Spanish movie Sex and Lucia.
+In 2001, her song "Tengo lo que tú quieres" was part of the BSO of the Spanish movie Sex and Lucia.

 Her second album, Alevosía, featured the single, "La Niña".
 The song gained notability when its controversial music video was banned from Spanish TV because of its depiction of a young female drug dealer.